temporalio/documentation/kb/additional-resources.md

 ---
-id: external-resources
+slug: additional-resources
-title: External Resources
+title: Additional Resources
-sidebar_label: External Resources
+tags:
+  - resources
+date: 2022-12-12T00:00:00Z
 ---

 There are many ways to introduce and teach Temporal based on what background you are coming from.
 Temporal doesn't have a monopoly on explaining Temporal.

 Here, we list great blogposts and videos by Temporal staff and users that may be helpful in increasing your understanding or convincing your team.

-If you have made a tutorial or explanation of Temporal, please [submit them here](https://github.com/temporalio/documentation/edit/master/docs/external-resources.md) so that others can find it!
+If you have made a tutorial or explanation of Temporal, please [submit them here](https://github.com/temporalio/documentation/edit/master/docs/kb/additional-resources.md) so that others can find it!

 ## Press Announcements